proximitybbdo/laravel-cms/readme.md

    - `->backLinksFirst('type')` will return the first item of type 'type' that has the current item as a link
    - `->getBlocksType('type')` will return you all the blocks of type 'type' (iterable), on each block you can also call the above methods.

-   - A lot of others methods are available, see in the model `BBDO\Cms\Models` to see more.
+   - A lot of others methods are available, see in the model `BBDOCms\Models` to see more.